 Comparison11 min read

-SI vs VAR vs MSP: Which Channel Partner Type Fits Your SaaS?
+SI vs VAR vs MSP: Which Channel Partner Type Fits Your MSP?
 (2026)

 The short version:

 SIs deliver large, multi-vendor project engagements to enterprise.
-VARs sell single-vendor software with project-based implementation services.
-MSPs bundle SaaS into ongoing managed services for SMBs.
-All three are transactional channel partners, but their deal economics, sales cycles, and ICP fit differ enough that picking the wrong one wastes years of partner-ops investment.
+VARs sell products with project-based implementation services.
+MSPs bundle technology into ongoing managed services for SMBs.
+All three are transactional channel partners, but their deal economics, sales cycles, and client fit differ enough that picking the wrong type to partner with wastes years of partner-ops investment.

 Quick Comparison